wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "A sense of humor..
-Is needed armor.
-Joy in one's heart and some laughter on one's lips is a sign that the person down deep has a pretty good grasp of life."
+💬 Quote of the Day: "I actually think happiness is the absence of suffering.
+It comes from peace.
+That comes from being careful about desire, judgment, and reaction."
 <!-- end quote -->